Andrew A. Caffrey

 Andrew Augustine Caffrey (October 2, 1920 – October 6, 1993) was a United States district judge of the United States District Court for the District of Massachusetts.

-Early life and career
+Early life and education

+Caffrey was born in Lawrence, Massachusetts, on October 2, 1920.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in English literature in 1941.
+As an undergraduate at Holy Cross, Caffrey was a member of Alpha Sigma Nu and wrote a senior thesis titled, "Civil society, its nature and purpose".

-Born in Lawrence, Massachusetts, Caffrey received an Artium Baccalaureus degree from the College of the Holy Cross in 1941.
-He served in the United States Army from May 20, 1944, to July 2, 1946.
-He was a lieutenant in the United States Army Signal Corps, Intelligence Branch.
-He then received a Bachelor of Laws in 1948 from Boston College Law School and a Master of Laws from Harvard Law School in the same year.
+After graduation, Caffrey served in the United States Army from May 20, 1944, to July 2, 1946.
+He was an intelligence lieutenant in the United States Army Signal Corps, Intelligence Branch.
+After his military service, he earned a Bachelor of Laws in 1948 from Boston College Law School and a Master of Laws from Harvard Law School that same year.

+Early career

 He was an associate professor at Boston College Law School from 1948 to 1955.
 He was Chief of the Civil Division of the Office of United States Attorney for the District of Massachusetts from 1955 to 1959, and First Assistant United States Attorney in that office from 1959 to 1960.